St. Louis–style pizza

-St. Louis–style pizza is a type of pizza in St. Louis, Missouri, and surrounding areas.
-The pizza typically has a thin cracker-like crust made without yeast, topped with sweet tomato sauce, is cut into squares or rectangles (rather than wedges), and topped with provel cheese.
+St. Louis–style pizza is a type of pizza in St. Louis, Missouri, United States, and surrounding areas.
+The pizza has a thin cracker-like crust, is topped with sweet tomato sauce and provel cheese, and is cut into squares or rectangles (rather than wedges).

-St. Louis–style pizza is available at local restaurants and chains such as Imo's Pizza.
+St. Louis–style pizza is available at local restaurants and chains, such as Imo's Pizza.
 Frozen St. Louis–style pizzas are sold at local supermarkets such as Schnucks and Dierbergs Markets.

 Distinct characteristics

 Thin crust

-Typically made without yeast and rolled thin, the crust of St. Louis–style pizza is crisp and cracker-like, unlike the doughier deep dish pizza and New York–style pizza.
+The crust of St. Louis–style pizza is crisp and cracker-like, unlike the doughier deep dish pizza and New York–style pizza.
+There is a common internet misconception that St. Louis-style pizza is made without yeast, or even unleavened, but it has been found that most of the major pizzerias serving it, as well as the historical recipes, use yeast to leaven their doughs.

 Instead of the larger pie-like wedges seen in other pizza styles, it is cut into three- or four-inch squares, referred to as a party cut or tavern cut.
 It has been suggested that the square cut was inspired by Ed Imo’s former profession as a tile-layer.
-The smaller slices and rigid crust help support the weight of its toppings.
+The smaller slices and rigid crust help support the weight of its toppings, although this style of slicing has predated this.